AlaskaAirlines/auro-button/docs/PROJECT_SETUP.md

 To ensure that you have the project resources properly prepared, run:

 ```
+$ gulp build
-$ npm run prepare
+$ npm run build
 ```

-If there are packages that require updating, run the following command:
+To see if there are packages that require updating, run the following command:

 ```
-$ npm run npmOutdatedUpdate
+$ npm run outdated
 ```

 Once completed, run the following.